Facebook Logo twitter logo

 The MOS sets out all agreed upon changes to the existing collective agreement.
 It also makes provisions for matters which must be dealt with immediately, such as the conditions for returning to work after a strike, timelines and process for ratification, the responsibilities of the parties to recommend the terms of the new agreement, and any agreements related to the implementation of its terms.

-Once a tentative agreement is reached, the Union typically holds a general information meeting, explain the provisions of the tentative deal, and then have the Members cast a secret ballot on whether they accept the terms of the agreement.
+Once a tentative agreement is reached, the Union typically holds a general information meeting, explains the provisions of the tentative deal, and then have the Members cast a secret ballot on whether they accept the terms of the agreement.

 Leave a comment